Isoaxe/twitter-mapper/readme.md

 ### Usage

 1. To get going, first fork this repository.
+2. Create a Twitter account if you don't already have one.
+3. Apply for a [developer](https://apps.twitter.com/) account.
+Fill out the questionnaire and await approval.
+This could take a couple of days.
+4. Once granted, pass the Twitter API keys and tokens to [`initializeTwitterStream`](https://github.com/Isoaxe/twitter-mapper/blob/main/src/twitter/LiveTwitterSource.java#L47-L50).
-2. Then download [IntelliJ Idea](https://www.jetbrains.com/idea/) or similar IDE for running the program.
+5. Then download [IntelliJ Idea](https://www.jetbrains.com/idea/) or similar IDE for running the program.
-3. After installation, click the `open` button from the IntelliJ window and select the project directory.
+6. After installation, click the `open` button from the IntelliJ window and select the project directory.
-4. `ctrl-click` the `Application` file in the `ui` package and select `Run 'main'`.
+7. `ctrl-click` the `Application` file in the `ui` package and select `Run 'main'`.
-5. The graphics canvas will open and display a world map.
+8. The graphics canvas will open and display a world map.
 A user can then enter search terms via the UI to display relevant tweets with the tweet origin being shown on the map.

 ### Coursework